alex8088/electron-vite-docs/packages/en-US/docs/guide/assets.md

 In Vite, `.wasm` files can be processed via the `?init` suffix, which supports browsers but not Node.js (Electron main process).
 :::

-In main process, pre-compiled `.wasm` files can be imported with `?loader` - the default export will be an initialization function that returns a Promise of the wasm instance:
+In main process, pre-compiled `.wasm` files can be imported with `?loader`.
+The default export will be an initialization function that returns a Promise of the wasm instance:

 ```js
 import loadWasm from '../../resources/add.wasm?loader'